Tuesday 30 April 2024

 I was really rather more concerned that my subcontractor had moved to a new address and not told me and not even made the intention to move known when I was agreeing to work with them.

-Lea was helpful with news of progress and I was happy with that until about the end of February 2023 when my calls stopped being answered.
+Lea was helpful with news of progress and I was happy with that until about June 2023 when my calls stopped being answered.
 I could not understand the reason for suddenly terminating communication and was emphatically not happy that I was no longer receiving any information on progress.

 I had previously had a few calls with Allan but, once Lea had become available, it was much easier to communicate with her.
 With Lea's sudden disappearance, I attempted calling Allan but to no avail.
 His failure to pick up the phone after many, many attempts left me with severe doubts about what was happening and suspicions that I was being deliberately kept in the dark.